-As an expert sommelier and brewer, I can provide you with a detailed explanation of what happens to in cake.
+As an expert sommelier and brewer, I can provide you with a detailed explanation of what happens to alcohol in rum cake.
 When rum is added to the cake batter, it undergoes a transformation during the baking process.

 During baking, the heat causes the alcohol in the rum to evaporate.
-Alcohol has a lower boiling point than , so it evaporates at a faster rate.
+Alcohol has a lower boiling point than water, so it evaporates at a faster rate.
 As the cake bakes, the alcohol molecules turn into vapor and escape from the cake.
 This evaporation process continues until the cake is fully baked.

 The percentage of alcohol in the cake batter gets diluted due to the addition of other ingredients such as flour, sugar, eggs, and butter.
 These ingredients mix together, creating a batter that surrounds the alcohol molecules.
 This dilution further reduces the overall alcohol content in the cake.